Rose in Vale Country House Hotel: Later residents

-Richard Cowling (also called Cowlin) (1811-1879) was born in 1811 in Perranzabuloe.
+Richard Cowling (also called Cowlin) (1811–1879) was born in 1811 in Perranzabuloe.
 His father was Joan’s brother Edward Cowlin (1784-1850) of Gorran.
 In 1843 he married Ann Saunders (1812-1895) of Devon.
-However the couple had no children.
+However, the couple had no children.
 He died in 1879 at Rose in Vale.

-By 1900 the property was owned by Captain John Whitford (1858-1926), who was the manager of a gold mine in South Africa.
+By 1900, the property was owned by Captain John Whitford (1858-1926), the manager of a gold mine in South Africa.
 He was born in 1858 in St Newlyn East, Cornwall and worked in several mines in the area.
-In 1881, he married Ann Searle Hooper (1859-1927) who was the daughter of Simon Hooper, a lead miner from Mithian.
+In 1881, he married Ann Searle Hooper (1859-1927), the daughter of Simon Hooper, a lead miner from Mithian.
 The couple had seven children.
 He spent much of their married life in South Africa while she reared the children in England.
-In about 1900 he bought Rose in Vale for his family.
-The 1901 Census shows his wife Ann living there with five of their younger children.
+In about 1900, he bought Rose in Vale for his family.
+The 1901 Census shows his wife Ann living with five of their younger children.
 In 1910 there was an article about his mining career in the English newspapers.
 By 1920 the couple were both living in Rose in Vale.
 He died in 1926 and she died in Truro in 1927.

-The property began operating as a guesthouse early in the 20th century presumably during Captain Whitford's period of ownership and by 1910 was one of the very early properties to register with AA Hotel Services for the provision of accommodation.
+The property began operating as a guesthouse early in the 20th century presumably during Captain Whitford's period of ownership and by 1910, was one of the very early properties to register with AA Hotel Services for the provision of accommodation.

 By about 1930, Reuben and Annie Hoskin were the residents of Rose in Vale.
 Annie ran the property as a guest house and he farmed the property.
 Today the property still provides accommodation and is a venue for special events and exclusive weddings.